 CHAMBERS, Robert.
-Newcastle-upon-Tyne 1737 — Paris 9.5.1803.
+Newcastle-upon-Tyne 14.1.1737 — Paris 9.5.1803.
 Sir.
 British Colonial Official and a Pioneer of Indology.
-Son of Robert Ch., an attorney in Newcastle, brother of —> William Ch.
-Educated in Newcastle.
-Studies from 1754 at Oxford (Lincoln College; 1758 B.A., 1761 M.A., 1765 B.C.L.), from 1762 Vinerian Professor of Law, till 1777.
-A friend of (Sir) William Jones and Dr. Johnson as early as in 1766.
+Son of Robert Ch. (d.
+1749), an attorney in Newcastle, and Anne Metcalf, brother of —> William Ch.
+Educated at Royal Grammar School in Newcastle.
+Studies from 1754 at Oxford (Lincoln College; 1758 B.A., 1761 M.A. and Fellow of University College, 1765 B.C.L.).
+Called to the bar in 1761, from 1766 Vinerian Professor of Law, until 1774 (formally to 1777).
+A friend of (Sir) William Jones and Dr. Johnson as early as 1766.
 As a succesful lawyer he went to India in 1774 as the second Judge of the Calcutta Supreme Court, knighted in 1778.
 From 1789 Chief Justice.
 As a judge of the Nancomar trial he was accused for clemency.
 After Shore President of the A.S.B. in 1797-99.
 In 1799 returned from India because of ill-health and in 1802 left for South France in order to tend his lungs, but died in Paris.
-He was married with Frances Wilton (Lady Ch., d.
+Married 1774 Frances Wilton (Lady Ch., d.
 1839), seven children.
-His fine collection of Sanskrit MSS. was later (1843) bought for Berlin Library.

 Publications: “Discourse”, As.
 Res.
-6, 179?, 1-5 (on the history of the A.S.B.).
+6, 1800, 1-5 (on the history of the A.S.B.).

 – W. H. Smoult: A Collection of Orders by the Supreme Court of Judicature at Bengal on the Plea Side of the Court, 1774–1813, with notes from the note-books of Sir R. Ch. and Mr. Justice Hyde.
-1834.
+Calcutta 1834.